PaloAltoNetworks/rbac-police/docs/expand.md

 Flags:
   -h, --help   help for expand
+  -z, --zoom string   only show the permissions of the specified identity, format is 'type=identity', e.g. 'sa=kube-system:default', 'user=example@email.com'

 Global Flags:
   -a, --all-serviceaccounts    collect data on all serviceAccounts, not only those assigned to a pod